Updated: a day ago

 16. Scholarly research has shown that spending money to get voter turnout is an ineffective method.
 They estimated it costs $500 to get one voter to the polls who would not have otherwise voted.
 Using that estimate, the Democrats may have been able to buy 18,000 votes with their $9M cash advantaged, which is only a fraction of their nearly 200,000 lead in the popular vote tally.

-While voter turnout and demographics will be treated in depth in a future article, we can assert this about the 2019 cash:
+While voter turnout and demographics will be treated in depth in a future article, we can assert this about the 2019 campaign cash:

 The Republicans operated in disorganized silos, with a dearth of business intelligence regarding the pressure points.
 National organizations did not provide a fraction of the cash and organizational support that the democrats received.